-When delivering his opinion (28 November 2019), Advocate General Sánchez-Bordona (the AG), being less restricted in the issues upon which he can comment, did consider this issue.
-The AG noted that:
+When delivering his opinion on November 28, 2019, Advocate General Sánchez-Bordona, being less restricted in the issues upon which he can comment, did consider this issue.
+The Advocate General noted that:

-- (i) An online marketplace does not only "create the technical conditions necessary for its sellers to use the mark", but when it offers a service enabling the distribution of the product bearing the mark it then also creates a link between the service it offers and the infringed mark. - (ii) In determining whether an online marketplace engages in "active behaviour" or has "control of the act constituting use": - The buyer's perspective is important.
-When using online marketplaces, a buyer is not always aware of whether the seller is the original brand owner, the online marketplace itself, or a third party seller, which undermines the essential function of a brand to indicate a product's origin.2 - The extent of the online marketplace's participation in the sale is relevant.
-If it receives third-party sellers' goods, stores them, prepares the goods for shipping, and organises the shipping, this would seem to be active behaviour.
-Additional activities such as organising advertising of products, providing after-sales and returns/reimbursement services, and collecting and distributing payments all contribute to showing active behaviour and "control ... constituting use".3 - (iii) If there is a presence of such "active behaviour" and involvement in the fulfilment process, this would suggest that an online marketplace becomes akin to the economic operator sending goods to the warehouse-keeper and that the online marketplace would in fact, jointly with the third-party seller, have the objective of offering the products in question or putting them on the market.4
+- An online marketplace does not only "create the technical conditions necessary for its sellers to use the mark", but-when it offers a service enabling the distribution of the product bearing the mark-it then also creates a link between the service it offers and the infringed mark. - In determining whether an online marketplace engages in active behavior or has "control of the act constituting use": - The buyer's perspective is important.
+When using online marketplaces, a buyer is not always aware of whether the seller is the original brand owner, the online marketplace itself, or a third party seller, which undermines the essential function of a brand to indicate a product's origin. - The extent of the online marketplace's participation in the sale is relevant.
+If it receives third-party sellers' goods, stores them, prepares the goods for shipping, and organizes the shipping, this would seem to be active behavior.
+Additional activities such as organizing advertising of products, providing after-sales and returns/reimbursement services, and collecting and distributing payments all contribute to showing active behavior and "control . . . constituting use." - If there is a presence of such active behavior and involvement in the fulfilment process, this would suggest that an online marketplace becomes akin to the economic operator sending goods to the warehouse-keeper and that the online marketplace would in fact, jointly with the third-party seller, have the objective of offering the products in question or putting them on the market.

-If (i), (ii), and (iii) above are established, the AG considered it immaterial if the relevant online marketplace acquired no title to the products during its intervention/participation in the relevant transactions.5
+If these factors are established, the Advocate General considered it immaterial if the relevant online marketplace acquired no title to the products during its intervention/participation in the relevant transactions.